cogilabs/GTFOBot/README.md

 ![rundowns list](/Images/rundownsList.png?raw=true)

-From there, you'll be able to check any rundowns state and mission intel, but also to mark missions and subsectors as completed or not.
+From there, you'll be able to check any rundowns state and mission intel, but also to mark missions and subsectors as completed or not (optional).

 ## Examples